Operation Atlantic Resolve: Aims and funding

+The "heel-to-toe" rotations of forces in Europe are part of OAR.
+The European Deterrence Initiative, with USAI specifically, is the mechanism through which activities under OAR are organized and funded.

 Airborne operations

-On April 30, 2014 United States Army and Air Force military members were sent to Poland and the Baltic States of Latvia, Lithuania, and Estonia to conduct military exercises with partner nations in an immediate response to Russian illegal annexation of the Crimean Peninsula on March 18, 2014.
+On April 30, 2014 United States Army and United States Air Force (USAF) military members were sent to Poland and the Baltic States of Latvia, Lithuania, and Estonia to conduct military exercises with partner nations in an immediate response to Russian illegal annexation of the Crimean Peninsula on March 18, 2014.
 This was on done on a bilateral basis, not as part of a larger NATO action.

 The force consisted of four companies of approximately: 150 soldiers from the 173rd BCT (Brigade Combat Team, airborne) out of Vicenza, Italy and supporting Air Force JTACs (Joint Terminal Attack Controller) from the 2nd ASOS (Air Support Operations Squadron) out of Vilseck, Germany.
-Troops were transported with assistance from the USAF 37th Airlift Squadron based out of Ramstein, Germany.
-The four companies were rotated out every ninety days through the end of 2014 when a more formal version of Operation Atlantic Resolve was put into place.
+Troops were transported with assistance from the USAF 37th Airlift Squadron based out of Ramstein Air Base, Germany.
+The four companies were rotated out every ninety days through to the end of 2014 when a more formal version of Operation Atlantic Resolve was put into place.